 The project plan and workload are extremely responsive to any changes from the client's side.
 As the project is divided into short-term parts, the client has no financial outlays because of those changes.
 Another thing that can be controlled by a client is qualification and quantity of developers in a team.

 Clients have as much control over the project flow as they wish.
 They have 24/7 access to all task management systems.
 We use Jira in our projects.
 Also, you constantly get intermediate versions during the whole development period.
 So there usually no 'lack of information' issues with Time and Materials contracts.

-T&M contract is not the only option.
-There are two more types of contracts in outsourcing.
+Time&Material contract is not the only option.
+There are two more types of IT outsourcing models.
 Check out the difference between the three!